 There’s something else called OSAC (Overseas Security Advisory Council), which is a US government site for US government personnel working overseas.
 They have different reports and different warnings that will go out for different countries.

 If you were to get the FCO, the Smart Traveller, OSAC and Safe Travel Magazine, you’re going to get a pretty good overview as to what is going on, and that will allow you to make an informed decision as to what is going on, whether or not your risk appetite is up to where you want to travel to.

 It’s really hard to say.
 I would hate to say don’t go to a particular country.
 People will know about Syria, Afghanistan and Iraq.
 I wouldn’t recommend that people go to places like Afghanistan or Syria for tourism purposes now.
 But we are seeing changes in other countries.
 For example, I would definitely advocate that people go to Iran on an organised tour or even, if they do their research properly, independently.
 It really is a case of looking at countries one by one.

 It's a case of doing the research.
 There are parts of Mexico I wouldn’t look at going to, but there are other parts of Mexico that are absolutely fine.

 That climate of fear tends to seep through different regions, too.
-A lot of people aren’t going to North Africa because they’ll tar all the countries with the same brush as Tunisia, but the fact is that Morocco hasn’t had a significant terrorism attack incident for many many years.
-Europe has had many more terror incidents.
-It’s indicative that actually Morocco’s a pretty safe place to travel at the moment, but gets tarred with that brush.
+A lot of people aren’t going to North Africa because they’ll tar all the countries with the same brush as Tunisia, whereas recently Europe has had many more terror incidents.

 The first thing is recognising your own ‘risk appetite’.
 Everyone has a different risk appetite.
 If it’s going to be somewhere that’s going to scare the living daylights out of you, you’re not going to enjoy it, so look for another destination.